friday27/backend-dev/aws/aws_note.md

   * metadata (data about data, e.g. author, related projects...)
   * subresources (bucker-specific configuration, e.g. bucker policies, access control lists, CORS - Cross Origin Resource Sharing, transfer acceleration)

-* Files can be up to 5TB
+* Files can be up to 5 TB
+  * The largest size file you can transfer using PUT is 5 GB
 * Files are stored in buckets (similar to folder)
 * Unlimited storage
 * S3 is a universal namespace